-Old-time radio had many fine and funny long-running comedies from Our Miss Brooks and Life with Riley to Fibber McGee and Molly.
+Old-time radio had many fine and funny long-running comedies from the radio library including Our Miss Brooks and Life with Riley to Fibber McGee and Molly.
 You can be sure that there were crazy situations and hilarious dialog when McGee and Molly go Christmas shopping or when Miss Brooks goes out to return gifts.

 Dagwood and Blondie Bumstead made their first appearance in the funny pages in 1930 and is still in the funny pages today.
 The couple has gone through many ups and downs through the years between Dagwood being disowned by his rich family for marrying Blondie to Dagwood getting fired multiple times and Blondie opening a catering business.
 Much has changed through the years.
 But one thing that doesn't change is their disagreements.
 Blondie and Dagwood disagree quite often.
 Even while Christmas shopping.
 In "Blondie Goes Christmas Shopping", Blondie, Dagwood, and their baby, Baby Dumpling, go Christmas shopping together and silliness follows.
 Baby Dumpling gets lost in the crowd, and the Bumsteads argue about Christmas presents.
 Blondie and Dagwood are always hilarious and this is no exception.